-In 2015, however, Bill had strong words for his kids with Goldie.
+In 2015, however, Bill Hudson had strong words for his kids with Hawn.
 In two separate interviews, the musician slammed his kids for the Father’s Day posts they shared on Instagram.
-Oliver shared a throwback photo of the three of them captioned, “Happy abandonment day,” which he told Larry King in 2018 was just supposed to be “darkly comedic.”
+Oliver Hudson shared a throwback photo of the three of them captioned, “Happy abandonment day,” which he told Larry King in 2018 was just supposed to be “darkly comedic.”

-For her part, Kate shared a photo her and Kurt, whom she and Oliver call “Pa.”
+For her part, Kate Hudson shared a photo of her and Russell, whom she and Oliver call “Pa.”

 “Pa… I love you to the moon and back,” she wrote.

-In an interview with The Daily Mail, Bill said his two kids were “dead” to him and that Goldie “poisoned” them against him.
+In an interview with The Daily Mail, Bill Hudson said his two kids were “dead” to him and that Hawn “poisoned” them against him.